protagolabs/Netmind-Parse-PDF-MCP/README.md

-The PDF Parser AI service, built and customized by the [NetMind](https://netmind.ai) team, is a high-quality, robust, and cost-efficient solution for converting PDF files from a given URL into specified output formats such as JSON and Markdown.
+The PDF Parser AI service, built and customized by the [NetMind](https://netmind.ai) team, is a high-quality, robust, and cost-efficient solution for converting PDF files into specified output formats such as JSON and Markdown.
 It is fully MCP server–ready, allowing seamless integration with AI agents.

 ## Components